Kotlin/dataframe/docs/StardustDocs/topics/getColumn.md

 ## getColumns

-Return list of selected columns.
+Return a list of selected columns.

 <!---FUN getColumns-->
 <tabs>